jeremycx/node-LDAP/README.md

         init_obj: function(obj)
     })

-Where customschema is an array of custom schema files you may want to load, init_attr is called as each attribute is added so you can augment the attributes as they are loaded (add friendly labels, for instance).
-Similarly, init_obj is called as each objectClass is loaded so you can add your own properties.
+Where customschema is an array of custom JSON schema files you may want to load, init_attr is called as each attribute is added so you can augment the attributes as they are loaded (add friendly labels, for instance).
+Similarly, init_obj is called as each objectClass is loaded so you can add your own properties to objectClasses.

 Once the schema files are loaded, you can get an objectClass like
 this: